Consultation and engagement

 View the key findings from this consultation here.

-These consultations gave people across Scotland the opportunity to comment on the latest proposals for Scotland’s Low Emission Zones in Aberdeen, Dundee, Edinburgh and Glasgow.
+These consultations gave people across Scotland the opportunity to comment on the proposals for Scotland’s Low Emission Zones in Aberdeen, Dundee, Edinburgh and Glasgow.

-You can find more information on the individual LEZ proposals and links to the consultation reports below:
+You can find more information on the individual Low Emission Zones and links to the consultation reports below:

 Consultation report – Aberdeen’s Low Emission Zone – consultation report